 Stir the orzotto to release even more of the starch.
 Continue to cook uncovered, stirring occasionally, until most of the broth has evaporated.
 Stir in the non-dairy milk (any unsweetened variety is fine), and vegan butter, and remove from heat.

-Season with black pepper, top with vegan parmesan cheese, if desired, and serve.
+Season with black pepper, garnish with grated vegan parmesan cheese, if desired, and serve.

-Mark and I ate almost the entire four-serving batch the first time I tested this dish, and I knew I had to make it again to share with you!
+So I knew I had to make it again to share here.
 I doubled everything for the final recipe, and, as written, it serves 6 to 8 people as a side dish.

 If you're not particularly into sage or can't find fresh sage when the mood for orzotto strikes, don't let that stop you!
-The umami-rich mushrooms, sweet onions, and fragrant garlic + butter pretty much have delicious on lockdown.
+The umami-rich mushrooms, sweet onions, and fragrant garlic + butter are plenty delicious.
 The sage does make it extra special, though, and boy oh boy does the house smell amazing while this cooks!

-If you love mushrooms, don't miss this Creamy Vegan Mushroom Stew!
+If you love mushrooms, don't miss this Creamy Vegan Mushroom Stew and our favorite, incredibly easy Vegan Stuffed Mushrooms.

 Craving something green?
 Add fresh spinach or chopped kale during the final few minutes of cooking.